Welcome to Zealots of Zaldar

 1. Spend 1 Action Point, and pass a Difficulty 10+ INT roll.

-2. Spend 3 Action Points and 3 Mind Points.
+2. Spend 2 Action Points and 1 Mind Point

 A Confused creature that performs either of these on their turn has their Confused status removed.
 Confusion can also be resolved by artifacts, spells, or other interactions, as per Zaldar's discretion.